secretstartups/handbook/support/workflows/meeting-frt-sla.html.md

 'New' tickets you can take ownership of can be found in two views:

 1. `Needs Org / FRT` (tickets needing a first reply)
-1. `Handover Needed` (tickets needing an owner)
+1. `Handover Needed` (tickets needing an owner or someone to continue working on a high priority 'All Regions' issues)

 The priority is to prevent tickets breaching SLA in the `Needs Org / FRT` view.

-The `Handover Needed` view has tickets that have already had a first reply but are not assigned.
+The `Handover Needed` view has two types of tickets.
+1. Tickets that have already had a first reply but are not assigned.
 This happens when someone sends a first reply to prevent the ticket from breaching SLA, but doesn't assign as the preferred region is not theirs.
 We consider these tickets as 'new' (Zendesk status will say 'open') since they need an owner.
+2. Tickets that have a 'High' priority and where the preferred region of support is set to ‘All Regions’.
+These are tickets that require global collaboration to continue to work at reducing the ticket priority.

 ### Taking action in the `Needs Org / FRT` view

 1. Choose a ticket at or near the top of the `Needs Org / FRT` view
+1. Determine the ticket priority and preffered region of support.
+If the ticket priority is 'High' and preferred region of support is 'All Regions' then follow the [HPAR tickets workflow](/workflows/high-priority-all-regions-tickets-workflow.html) otherwise move onto the next step.
 1. Assign it to yourself (this takes it out of the view - see [Why assign first?](#why-assign-first))
 1. Write your reply to the customer
 1. Take next steps depending on the region and the work you completed: